HMS Burges (K347)

+Description

+The Evarts-class ships had an overall length of 289 ft 5 in, a beam of 35 ft 2 in, and a draught of 10 ft 1 in at full load.
+They displaced 1190 LT at (standard) and 1416 LT at full load.
+The ships had a diesel–electric powertrain derived from a submarine propulsion system with four General Motors 16-cylinder diesel engines providing power to four General Electric electric generators which sent electricity to four 1500 shp General Electric electric motors which drove the two propeller shafts.
+The destroyer escorts had enough power give them a speed of 20 kn and enough fuel oil to give them a range of 6000 nmi at 12 kn.
+Their crew consisted of 198 officers and ratings.

+The armament of the Evarts-class ships in British service consisted of three single mounts for 50-caliber 3 in/50 Mk 22 dual-purpose guns; one superfiring pair forward of the bridge and the third gun aft of the superstructure.
+Anti-aircraft defence was intended to consisted of a twin-gun mount for 40 mm Bofors anti-aircraft (AA) guns atop the rear superstructure with nine 20 mm Oerlikon AA guns located on the superstructure, but production shortages meant that that not all guns were fitted, or that additional Oerlikons replaced the Bofors guns.
+A Mark 10 Hedgehog anti-submarine mortar was positioned just behind the forward gun.
+The ships were also equipped with two depth charge rails at the stern and four "K-gun" depth charge throwers.

+Construction and career

 The name Burges was originally assigned to the Evarts-class destroyer escort, BDE-16, laid down on 14 March 1942.
 When that ship was retained by the United States Navy and renamed Edgar G. Chase (DE-16), the name was transferred to another ship.
 The new Burges (BDE-12) was laid down on 8 December 1942 by the Boston Navy Yard, and launched on 26 January 1943.
 The ship was transferred to the Royal Navy on 2 June 1943 and commissioned the same day.

-Service history

 Operating as a Royal Navy ship, Burges served in the Atlantic in late 1943 and early 1944.
 In 1944, she moved to a zone of operations in the North Sea.
 The last months of World War II saw her active in the English Channel.

 The destroyer escort was returned to the United States Navy at New York on 27 February 1946.
-She was determined to be surplus to the needs of the Navy, and her name was struck from the Navy List on 28 March 1946.
-In November 1946, she was sold to George H. Nutman, Inc., of Brooklyn, N.Y.
-She was scrapped on 31 July 1947.
+She stricken from the Navy List on 28 March 1946.
+In November 1946, she was sold for scrap on 31 July 1947.